Before starting your Northern Territory adventure, there are a few driving tips and rules you should know that will keep you and your passengers safe.

 Remote service stations have restricted opening hours and limited bank facilities.
 Prices of fuel vary, so check where the fuel stations are on your route.

-Unsafe towing, including a caravan or boat trailer, can cause rollovers and crashes.
+Unsafe towing, including a caravan or boat trailer, can cause rollovers & crashes

 Make sure your trailer is loaded within the manufacturer specified limit and the load is appropriately distributed and secured.
 The majority of the load mass should be at the front of the trailer’s axle group, and the towing vehicle should be heavier than the trailer.

 The coupling is the link that joins the trailer to the vehicle.
-Check that it is correctly connected to the towbar and locked in place with suitable safety chains and shackles.
+Check that it’s correctly connected to the towbar and locked in place with suitable safety chains and shackles.

-If you are hiring a trailer, ask the hire company to show you how to do the above correctly.
+If you’re hiring a trailer, ask the hire company to show you how to do the above correctly.

-If your vehicle and trailer is more than 7.5 metres long, you must keep at least 60 metres behind other long vehicles.
+If your vehicle and trailer is more than 7.5m long, you must keep at least 60m behind other long vehicles.
 Regularly check to see if traffic is building up behind you.
-If you are holding up traffic, pull over when it is safe to do so and allow the traffic to pass.
+If you’re holding up traffic, pull over when it’s safe to do so and allow the traffic to pass.